ton-community/tutorials/03-client/index.md

 }
 ```

+## Step 8 - Add the Telegram Web App SDK

-1. Add the Telegram Web App SDK, so we can get theming properties from Telegram.
+Add the Telegram Web App SDK, so we can get theming properties from Telegram.
 In your index.html file, under the <head> tag, add:

 ```
 <script src="https://telegram.org/js/telegram-web-app.js"></script>
 ```

-1. Create a Telegram bot.
+Create a Telegram bot.
 * Go to botfather and create a bot
 * Using ngrok(?), set the menu button URL
 * Open within telegram